Vikash-122/Captacha_with_emoji_solver/README.md

-# Captcha-with-emoji-detection-using-CNN
+# Captcha-with-emoji-detection-using-CNN-model
-In this project we are given a handwritten captcha which contains either english alphabets(capital) or emoji or both and we have to read it using CNN.
+In this project we are given a handwritten captcha which contains either english alphabets(capital) and some emojis and we have to read it using CNN model.
 In this project I have created one notebook for data loading, preprocessing, segmentation and everything.
 The used datasets are emoji.csv and A_Z Handwritten Data.csv
 For running this project, we should run main.py file.